-During my countdown to Bermuda muscular therapy session with Jeffrey Spratt, MT, Owner and Principal of Spratt Muscular Therapies I was sharing with Jeffrey the difference between baggage claim at Logan Airport and the Bermuda Airport.
+I was reflecting on the difference between baggage claim at Logan Airport and the Bermuda Airport.
 "You step out of the plane and before you descend the steps you breathe in the fragrant tropical air," I told him.
 Baggage claim is small and quiet and everyone is so excited to be there.
 I paused for a moment and remembered how, 8 years ago, the last trip I took, there was a wheelchair waiting for me at the bottom of the stairs.
-On January 14th, I will bound down the stairs ready to embrace our Bermuda adventure having spent these last 7 months reclaiming my advantage and reclaiming my life.
+On January 14th, I will bound down the stairs ready to embrace our Bermuda adventure having spent these last 7 months training hard.

 When I walked out of the door this morning, there was ice everywhere.
 Before Tom and I realized how slippery it was prompting him to go back in the house and put down sand, I navigated my way from the front door to the car in the driveway.
 I kept my balance and felt my core strength fire up as I walked carefully on the ice.

 Fear of being outdoors in winter and walking on ice was finally conquered.
-"You have the core strength and the balance now.
-You were walking on water," Jeffrey commented to me as I shared the confidence I felt walking on ice.
+I have the core strength and the balance now.
+I felt as though I was walking on water.

-I was always afraid of winter weather because I lacked confidence and strength in my body after contracting paralytic polio and then experiencing 9 years of what Jeffrey aptly called tyranny today.
+I was always afraid of winter weather because I lacked confidence and strength in my body after contracting paralytic polio and then experiencing 9 years of severe trauma.
 After the diagnosis of post polio syndrome and osteoporosis, the fear initially spiked and I did have my blue cane with an ice gripper walking ever so gingerly but I met an angel of a personal trainer who said that I was old before my time and she worked with me to train for the 2009 Boston Marathon.

 It was the first time I was outdoors in winter for any significant length of time.
 Marathon Sports outfitted and continues to outfit Team McManus to make sure we had everything we needed for cold weather running.
 I harnessed the power of my imagination to visualize warm lava flowing through my legs as I trained through one of the most grueling New England winters in history (of course it was nothing compared to the winter of 2014 with its record breaking snows).